20 Aug 2017

 But it’s not all bad.

-Behaviour triggered email marketing campaigns are among some of the newest ways that email marketers are staying ahead of the curve, increase customer engagement and satisfaction and drive sales.
+Behaviour triggered email marketing campaigns are among some of the newest ways that email marketers are staying ahead of the curve, increasing customer engagement and satisfaction and driving sales.

 In a perfect marketing world, soon-to-be customers would follow a rather predictable path, taking the same steps in the same order and then make a purchase (or even a whole bunch of purchases!).

 But sadly, the marketing world we currently inhabit is far from perfect.
 Prospective customers are different in not only what they want to buy, but in the path of how they buy as well.

 Some prospects are ready to throw their money at you if your product or service fits the bill.
 Other prospects need a little nurturing before handing over their hard earned cash.
 They may want to sign up for a free trial period, get a bunch of information, or request a product sample before fully committing to a purchase.
 Others may have had every intention of buying the items in their shopping cart but simply needed a friendly reminder to complete the sale.

 And this is where behaviour triggered emails come into play.

 What is: behaviour triggered email marketing?

 Behaviour triggered email marketing refers to emails automatically sent to each lead based on his or her behaviour.
 In some cases, it’s actually based on their lack of behaviour.